zetavg/chromium-website/site/chromium-os/testing/moblab/releasenotes/index.md

 *   [Wyvern (puff) OS Recovery Image](https://storage.googleapis.com/moblab-recovery-images/chromeos_14526.55.0_puff-moblab_recovery_stable-channel_mp-v3.bin.zip)

+# June 15th 2023: Moblab Release

+**You should reboot Moblab when tests are not running to get this latest version of the software.**
+After the update you will be running Moblab version R-2.23.3

+**Highlights**
+- Surface the ChromeOS builds recommended by the SPERA team for Performance_CUJ test suite

+# March 15th 2023: Moblab Release

+**You should reboot Moblab when tests are not running to get this latest version of the software.**
+After the update you will be running Moblab version R-2.22.3

+**Highlights**
+- Moblab is ready for the upcoming change in the RSA key for ChromeOS builds.
+ChromeOS builds will be switching to using a new private RSA key that is accessible to only Google and Partners.
+(Only ChromiumOS builds will have the public RSA key).
+- New FWUPD test suite introduced in the experimental section.
+This test suite would be used by peripheral OEMs for testing peripheral firmware upgrade process.

+# January 28th 2023: Moblab Release

+**You should reboot Moblab when tests are not running to get this latest version of the software.**
+After the update you will be running Moblab version R-2.21.1

+**Highlights**
+1. New sub-tabs in the "View Jobs" section to filter the jobs based on job status
+2. Better display of any authentication issues encountered while accessing a DUT
+3. Removing unused test suites (PVS)

+# November 28th 2022: Moblab Release
+**You should reboot Moblab when tests are not running to get this latest version of the software.**
+After the update you will be running Moblab version R-2.20.2

+**Highlights**
+- Fix to run suite on model specified instead of just the board specified.
+- Improvements to usability of DUT management page

 # November 15th 2022: Moblab Patch Release
 **You should reboot your Moblab when next not running tests to get this latest version of the software.**